UpStride/engine/README.md

 Proper weight initialization is very important for the convergence of the model.
 To train a deeper model it is essential to make weight initialization in such a way that reduces the risk of exploding or vanishing gradient problem.
 Moreover, a hyper-complex model has interactions between components thus we can exploit that interaction during the initialization.
-This initialization strategy is described in (https://arxiv.org/pdf/1806.04418.pdf)
+This initialization strategy is described in (https://arxiv.org/pdf/1806.04418.pdf).
+`up2_init_he` and `up2_init_glorot` can be passed as parameter to initialize weights similar to the the idea of `he` and `glorot` initializations respectively.

 # TODO in future Version